foxminchan/LawKnowledge/README.md

 # Building blocks

 <p align="justify">

-We used **Microservice Architecture** to build this project to make it easier to scale and maintain.
+We used <b>Microservice Architecture</b> to build this project to make it easier to scale and maintain.
 The following diagram shows the architecture of the project.
 </p>

 <img loading="lazy" src="./assets/images/base-architecture.svg" alt="Architecture" width="100%">